-Proceeds from the Offered Bonds will refund the short-term Issue 2021-3B Bonds (which will be used to purchase Program Loans programs for single-family low- and moderate-income persons), finance new single-family Program Loans, pay capitalized interest (if any), make a deposit to the Bond Reserve Fund (if required), and pay the costs of issuance.
+Proceeds from the Offered Bonds will finance new single-family Program Loans, pay capitalized interest (if any), make a deposit to the Bond Reserve Fund (if required), and pay the costs of issuance.
 Lendable proceeds are expected to be deposited into a separately managed subaccount of the Loan Fund and THDA's Director of Finance is responsible for tracking and managing disbursements.
 It is expected that bond proceeds will be expended within a few months of issuance.